 In gas mode the main fuel is natural gas.
 The natural gas is injected into the engine at low pressure.
 The gas fuel is ignited by injecting pilot fuel.
-The amount of injected pilot fuel is approximately 1-2% of the total energy consumption of the engine.
+The amount of injected pilot fuel is less than 1% of the total energy consumption of the engine.
 Gas injection is hydraulically actuated and electronically controlled.
-Independent micro-injectors and the fuel system inject the pilot fuel.
+Independent micro-injectors and the pilot fuel system inject the pilot fuel.
 The pilot fuel can be Marine Diesel Oil (MDO) or MGO.